RHIT-CSSE/csse332/docs/2122b_project1.md

 above commands as well as any error messages you received when compiling.
 Or even better, post a question in CampusWire.

-# Exercises
+# Exercise

 ## Implementing `sleep`

-Before getting started, reach Chapter 1 of the [xv6 book](https://pdos.csail.mit.edu/6.828/2021/xv6/book-riscv-rev2.pdf); it serves as a good introduction to the operating system and its interface.
+Before getting started, quickly flip through Chapter 1 of the [xv6 book](https://pdos.csail.mit.edu/6.828/2021/xv6/book-riscv-rev2.pdf); it serves as a good introduction to the operating system and its interface.